Connect with others who understand.

 What Causes Dyskinesia and Dystonia?

-Dyskinesia is a common side effect of the Parkinson’s drug levodopa.
-This drug is used to help increase the level of dopamine in the brain, alleviating symptoms of the disease.
+Dyskinesia in Parkinson’s disease is typically caused by levodopa.
+Parkinson’s causes a decrease in dopamine levels in the brain, and levodopa is used to help increase the level of dopamine.
 However, levodopa is taken intermittently throughout the day, causing dopamine levels to rise and fall over time.
 These fluctuations are thought to be the cause of dyskinesia.
-There are two types of dyskinesia:

-Other Causes of Dyskinesia and Dystonia
+Other Causes of Dystonia

 There are many types of dystonia unrelated to Parkinson’s disease.
-Some forms of dystonia occur with no known cause.
-Some causes of dystonia are hereditary, while brain injury (from trauma or stroke) can also cause dystonia.
+While some forms of dystonia occur with no known cause, other forms are hereditary.
+A brain injury (from trauma or stroke) can also cause dystonia.
+Huntington’s disease is a rare genetic condition that causes nerve cells in the brain to break down over time.
+It primarily causes chorea (a different movement disorder), but some people also have dystonia.

 How To Manage Dyskinesia